Grappe501/arkansas-political-history/site/src/content/pages/constitutions-index.md

 \# The Arkansas Constitutions

-Arkansas has not had one constitution, but several â€” each reflecting the political conditions, power struggles, and exclusions of its time.
+Arkansas has not had one constitution, but several â€" each reflecting the political conditions, power struggles, and exclusions of its time.

 These documents are not merely legal texts.